techdivision/ckstyles/README.md

 Example: [Configuration/Settings.yaml](Configuration/Settings.yaml)

 _Note: Using an empty class (cssClass: null) to unset the value might cause errors during rendering in the backend.
  The select boxes of this package contain an "x" button for resetting the value._
+_BlockStyles cannot be combined at the moment.
+Other than InlineStyles, you can only set one blockstyle per block._

 Activate the preset for your inline editable NodeType property:
 ```